Jordan sentences man to death for 2019 stabbings at tourist site

 AMMAN, Jordan: Jordan on Tuesday (Jan 12) sentenced a man to death by hanging for a 2019 stabbing attack at a popular tourist site that wounded eight people, including foreign tourists and their guide.

 A state security court found the man guilty.
-It sentenced another man to life in prison and a third to seven years for allegedly aiding in the attack at the Roman ruins of Jerash, the state-run Petra news agency said.
+It sentenced another man to life in prison and a third to seven years for allegedly aiding in the attack at the Roman ruins of Jerash in November 2019, the state-run Petra news agency said.

 The family of the suspect, who was subdued and apprehended immediately after the attack, identified him at the time as Mustafa Abu Tuameh, a 22-year-old resident of a nearby Palestinian refugee camp.
 They said he was very poor and had recently become more religious but was not affiliated with any armed group.